GianfryGiovene/htmlcss-playstation/README.md

 # htmlcss-playstation
-Playstation_website Homework_exercise

-The clone of Playstation web page viewable to the following link: "https://gianfrygiovene.github.io/htmlcss-playstation/"
+The clone of the Playstation website viewable to the following link: <a href="https://gianfrygiovene.github.io/htmlcss-playstation/">PlayStation</a>